blackberry/bbUI.js/README.md

 ## Managing Screens

-the bbUI toolkit builds the application UI in the most optimized fashion for the operating system.
+the bbUI toolkit builds the application's UI in the most optimized fashion for the target operating system.
 It follows a methodology of a single web page that has screens loaded into it as HTML fragments.
 Each screen is its own HTML fragment file.
 The toolkit then uses AJAX to **push** and **pop** screens off of the stack.
 The toolkilt manages the screen stack and loading the content.
+This ensures the best use of device memory.

 To open a new screen in an appliction using bbUI you simply call **bb.pushScreen('mypage.htm', 'mypagename')**.
 To close the top screen you simply call **pp.popScreen()**.
 The toolkit is designed to use the [Application Event](http://developer.blackberry.com/html5/apis/blackberry.app.event.html)